5.4. Commit Log (clog)

 PostgreSQL defines four transaction states: IN_PROGRESS, COMMITTED, ABORTED, and SUB_COMMITTED.

-The first three statuses are self-explanatory.
-For example, when a transaction is in progress, its status is IN_PROGRESS.
+The first three states are self-explanatory.
+For instance, while a transaction is active, its status is IN_PROGRESS.

-SUB_COMMITTED is for sub-transactions, and its description is omitted in this document.
+SUB_COMMITTED is reserved for sub-transactions; its details are omitted from this documentation.

 5.4.2.
 How Clog Performs

-The clog comprises one or more 8 KB pages in shared memory.
-It logically forms an array, where the indices of the array correspond to the respective transaction ids, and each item in the array holds the status of the corresponding transaction id.
-Figure 5.7 shows the clog and how it operates.
+The clog consists of one or more 8 KB pages in shared memory.
+Logically, it forms an array where the indices correspond to transaction IDs (txids).
+Each entry in the array stores the status of the corresponding txid.
+Figure 5.7 illustrates the structure and operation of the clog.

 5.4.3.
 Maintenance of the Clog

-When PostgreSQL starts up, the data stored in the pg_xact files are loaded to initialize the clog.
+During startup, PostgreSQL loads the data from the pg_xact files to initialize the clog in shared memory.